-- To review our UK training and awareness programme to ensure that all members of staff in our UK offices are aware of the requirements of the Act and the firm's approach to it and the prevention of slavery and human trafficking generally.
+- We will continue to develop our UK training and awareness programme.
+By the end of our current financial year we will ensure that all members of staff in our UK offices have received training on the requirements of the Act and preventing slavery and human trafficking generally.

-This statement has been approved by Margaret Robertson, Member and the Chief Executive Officer of Withersworldwide LLP.
+This statement has been approved by Margaret Robertson as the chief executive officer of Withers LLP.